shriveling/shriveling.github.io/README.md

 # shriveling.github.io
-This is for the publics website of the [project shriveling world](https://github.com/theworldisnotflat/shriveling_world)
+This is for the public website of the app of the [project shriveling world](https://github.com/theworldisnotflat/shriveling_world)